Ivsucram/ATL_Python/README.md

 If you want to see the original code used for this paper, access [ATL_Matlab](https://github.com/Ivsucram/ATL_Matlab)

 `ATL_Python` is a reconstruction of `ATL_Matlab` made by the same author, but using Python 3.6 and PyTorch (with autograd enabled and GPU support).
-The code is still not one-to-one and some differences in results can be found (specially on the data split methods in `DataManipulator`, however the network structure is correct and can be used by whoever is interested on this work in order to understand the structure or to build comparative results with your own research work.

-Having said that, expect `ATL_Python` to be updated in the following weeks, including functions refactoring and functions documentation.

 # ATL_Python